Intuit App Partner Program FAQ

 Yes.
 The following APIs will not be metered and will not be subject to variable API fees:

-Developers on our platform that use these APIs are still subject to the monthly program fee.
+Developers on the Intuit Developer Platform who use these APIs are still subject to the monthly program fee.

 My app is not published on the Intuit App Marketplace.
 Do the platform service fees apply to me?

 Yes.
-The platform service fees apply to all partners with production apps, whether or not they are published on the App Marketplace.
+The platform service fees apply to all partners with production apps, whether or not your app is published on the Intuit App Marketplace.

 I was asked to create an app on your platform because I need credentials to be used on another platform or with a systems integrator.
 Do the platform service fees apply to me?

 Yes.
-Platform service fees apply to all partners with production apps.
+Platform service fees apply to all partners with production apps in Silver, Gold, or Platinum workspaces.

 Usage and metrics

-When will you start to track my API usage?
+When will Intuit start to track my API usage?

 How will Intuit determine where I am located?

-Starting in May 2025, all developers will be required to provide a company address associated with each Intuit Developer Portal workspace in their account.
-Before the launch of the new program on July 28, 2025, ensure the company address is updated in each of your workspaces to avoid being blocked.
+All developers are required to provide a company address associated with each Intuit Developer Portal workspace as part of your account creation.
+Before the launch of the progam in UK, Australia, and Canada (excluding Quebec) on November 3, 2025, ensure the company address is updated in each of your workspaces to avoid being blocked.

 Where can I find metrics on my API usage?

-An API usage chart will be released on the Intuit Developer Portal, providing you with insights into your API usage patterns.
+An API usage chart is available on the Intuit Developer Portal, providing you with insights into your API usage patterns.
 Under each app, you will be able to navigate to the Analytics tab to view API calls by category (Core and CorePlus).

 Will calls to the sandbox API also be metered and charged?